You know what we do, but do you know who we are? Read 10 Questions

 What do you like most about your job?
-I actually like the mission statement of NCSC – improving the administration of justice through leadership and service to state courts and courts around the world.
+I believe in the mission statement of NCSC – improving the administration of justice through leadership and service to state courts and courts around the world.
 I like the variety of our work, that we get to work in every aspect of court operations, with court architects, technologists and researchers.

 What’s something about you that surprises people when they hear about it for the first time?
 I’m a tango dancer.
+My partner and I practice every day.
 I love all forms of dance.

 You started here in 2011?
-Yes, before I started I spent three weeks in Argentina for a tango pilgrimage.
+Yes, and before I started I spent a month in Argentina for a tango pilgrimage.

 In all your travels, have you ever met anyone famous?
 If so, who was it, and what were the circumstances?
-I sat next to Colorado senator and presidential hopeful Michael Bennet on a flight to D.C.
-We talked about family and juvenile law and his wife’s work as a teacher and lawyer.
+Flying to DC on a regular basis, I got to sit next to various members of Congress.
+One time I accidentally took seat 8B instead of 8E next to Colorado senator Michael Bennet.
+He was really nice about it and we talked about family law and his wife’s work as a teacher and lawyer.